In about-face, Fed official eyes low rates for years

 In Quincy, Mass., Rosengren argued that the risks of QE3 are considerably smaller and more manageable than doing nothing.
 The Fed is taking “appropriate and forceful action to help the U.S. avoid a prolonged economic stagnation,” he said.

-The president of the Cleveland Federal Reserve Bank, Sandra Pianalto, completing the barrage of Fed officials speaking on Thursday, said the central bank would head off any threat of inflation that emerges from its actions and would keep a “sharp eye” on price pressures to make sure they stay tame.

-Writing by Jonathan Spicer; reporting by Ben Berkowitz in Quincy, Mass., Ann Saphir in Ironwood, Mich., Carey Gillam in Kansas City and Pedro Nicolaci da Costa in Washington; editing by Chizu Nomiyama and Andrew Hay
+Writing by Jonathan Spicer; Reporting by Ben Berkowitz in Quincy, Mass., Ann Saphir in Ironwood, Mich., Carey Gillam in Kansas City and Pedro Nicolaci da Costa in Washington; Editing by Chizu Nomiyama